Frances Gertrude Kumm: Charitable work

 After her husband's death in 1930, Kumm returned to Australia with her children.
 In 1934, tragedy struck again when her daughter Lucy, a diabetic, died.

 In the following years, Kumm became extremely active in charitable causes, often serving in leadership roles for the organizations she supported.
 She was president of the Women's Hospital in Melbourne from 1938 to 1942.
 She was the national president of the YWCA from 1945 to 1950.
 She then served as vice-president representing the South Pacific Area for the World YWCA from 1951 to 1955.
 She also served as president of the Victoria National Council of Women and later the Australian National Council of Women.
 A diabetic herself, she served as president of the Victorian Diabetic Association from 1953 to 1957.
 She was also very active with the Australian Red Cross.

-Gertrude served on the Commonwealth Immigration Advisory Council from 1952 to 1961, and assisted post-war refugees to settle in Australia.
+Kumm served on the Commonwealth Immigration Advisory Council from 1952 to 1961, and assisted post-war refugees to settle in Australia.
 She established the Kumm Award for Citizenship, given to new immigrants to Australia.
 It was discontinued after her death.

 Honours

 On 10 June 1948, as part of the 1948 Birthday Honours, Kumm was appointed an Officer of the British Empire.
-She was recognized for her work as president of the Victoria National Council of Women.
+She was recognised for her work as president of the Victoria National Council of Women.

 Death and legacy

-Gertrude Kumm died on 4 June 1966, in Yarra, Melbourne, Victoria, and was cremated.
+Gertrude Kumm died on 4 June 1966 in Yarra, Melbourne, Victoria, and was cremated.

 A street in the Canberra suburb Cook is named for Kumm.
 There is also a wing of the Royal Women's Hospital, Carlton, named in her honour.
 The Y.W.C.A.'s Cato Conference Centre in Melbourne commemorates the work of Kumm, her sister Una and their mother, Frances.